South Kalimantan: Colonial era

 The Banjarmasin War took place between 1859 and 1905 (1859–1863 according to Dutch sources).
 Sultan Hidayatullah II of Banjar and Prince Antasari used a strategy of guerrilla warfare by moving the government to the interior and building fortifications in the Borneon jungles.
 The resistance established unity between the Banjar and the Dayak people, tied to kinship through marriage ties.
 The association gave birth to the status of pegustian and temenggung which became a unifying tool for the Banjar-Dayak coalition facing the Dutch.

 Pangeran Antasari also collaborated with the Kutai Kertanegara Sultanate through his relatives in Tenggarong.
 Pangeran Antasari wrote to other princes from Kutai such as Prince Nata Kusuma, Pangeran Anom, and Kerta.
 They all assisted the smuggling of firearms from Kutai to Hamlet (Banjar).
 However, when the Banjar War was continued by the descendants of Pangeran Antasari, The Sultan of Kutai Aji Muhammad Sulaiman did not respond positively to requests for help from Prince Perbatasari.
 In fact, Prince Perbatasari was handed over to the Dutch in 1885.
 The Dutch launched the "Expedition to the Southern and Eastern region of Borneo" (Dutch: Expeditie naar de Zuider- en Oosterafdeling van Borneo), resulting in the destruction of the Banjar Sultanate.
-Resistance towards the Dutch continued until 1905, when Dutch forces under the leadership of Lieutenant Christofel veteran of the Aceh War, with a large number of Korps Marechaussee te voet troops, attacked Manawing fortress in January 1905.
-The Korps Marechaussee te voet was a non-military corps established by the Dutch East Indies Government in 1890 to handle police duties help the military.
+Resistance towards the Dutch continued until 1905, when Dutch forces under the leadership of Lieutenant Christoffel, a veteran of the Aceh War, with three brigades of 60 men of Korps Marechaussee te voet troops, attacked Manawing fortress in January 1905.
+The Korps Marechaussee te voet was a very mobile corps of the KNIL colonial army established by the Dutch East Indies Government in 1890 to counter guerilla tactics.
 Massively outnumbered, Sultan Muhammad Seman did not survive the battle, as he was shot and killed on 24 January 1905.